-On CarInsurance.com's website SSN is optional during the purchase process with some carriers and required with others.
-If you don't have a social security number and it is required then you can call our service center and they will assist you so you can purchase a policy.
+Some companies you can find through CarInsurance.com make your SSN optional during the purchase process, while others require it.
+If you don't have a social security number and it is required, then you can call our service center at 855-430-7753, and they will assist you so you can purchase a policy.

-Every state has different laws pertaining to the requirements of getting a drivers license.
-You should contact your state's drivers license office to see their requirements if you do not already have a US license.
+Every state has different laws pertaining to the requirements of getting a driver's license.
+You should contact your state's driver's license office to see their requirements if you don't already have a U.S. license.

-- A State or local law requires the non-citizen to provide a SSN to get general assistance benefits.
+- a state or local law requires the non-citizen to provide an SSN to get general assistance benefits.